AndrewJVella/Keybird-Password-Manager/README.txt

 this window. ^X exits the nano editor and returns to Keybird.
 For more information use ^G.

 Important Operations:
 ^G                                      Help
-^X  Exit; go back to Keybird
-up and down arrowsScroll
+^X                              Exit; go back to Keybird up and down arrows      Scroll
-M-U:Undo
-M-E:Redo
+M-U:                            Undo
+M-E:                            Redo

 Upon finishing your edit and exiting, you will be asked if you want to save your edit.
 Type "yes" or "y" to save your edit to the file you have selected.
 The file will be overwritten by the edit and encrypted.
 Type "no" or "n" to cancel